We need your help to make our website better!

 • Online

-• The amount owed being sent to collections.
+• The unpaid amount may be referred to collections.

 If you cannot pay the fine in full by the due date, contact the MN Court Payment Center (CPC) to talk about your options.